Healthdirect Free Australian health advice you can count on.

 How is rickets treated?

-If your child has very low calcium, they will need to go to hospital to receive treatment and have their heart checked.
+If your child has very low calcium, they will need to go to hospital.
+At the hospital, they will have treatment and have their heart checked.

 Can rickets be prevented?

-You can help prevent your child from getting rickets if you do the following:
+You can help prevent your child from getting rickets by:

-• Have your vitamin D levels checked during your pregnancy, and have your child's levels checked if there are any concerns.
+• Seeing a midwife or doctor regularly during your pregnancy and having your vitamin D levels checked during your pregnancy.
+Have your child's levels checked if there are any concerns.

-• Introduce solid foods when your baby is 4 to 6 months old.
+• Introducing solid foods when your baby is 4 to 6 months old.

-• Make sure your child has enough calcium and phosphate in their diet — The Australian Guide to Healthy Eating provides a good idea of which foods your child needs for healthy growth.
+• Making sure your child has enough calcium and phosphate in their diet — The Australian Guide to Healthy Eating will give you a good idea of which foods your child needs for healthy growth.

-It's important to find a balance between getting enough sun and staying protected.
-The SunSmart app is a great way to find out how much sun protection you need and to plan when to get more sunshine.
+It's important to find a balance between getting enough sun and staying protected from the sun.
+The SunSmart app is a great way to find out how much sun protection you need.
+It can also help you to plan when to get more sunshine.

 Resources and support